Home Ladder Safety With DIY Roofing Projects

 Extension Ladder Safety

 A 24′ extension ladder is the correct choice for most of these kinds of projects; lean one up against the house extended all the way, and it’ll probably touch the gutters, no problem.
 However, if you’re performing a DIY job at home with safety best practices in mind, you’ll want to take a moment to educate yourself about how to practice safety first when using an extension ladder.

 When exiting the ladder on a climb to the roof, the ladder rails should extend a full 3′ past the height you’ve climbed.
 This allows you to have the rails within reach, so you can hold on to them and have a rung very close to the edge of the roof as you transition between the ladder and roof and back again.
 On most two-story homes, this can only be done with a 28′ extension ladder.
 (This 3′ extension rule also holds true indoors and for shorter heights like one-story dwellings; you’ll just need a shorter ladder.)

 Alternatively, if you have no plans to get on the roof, a 24′ ladder will typically get you to the eaves of a two-story house for painting, window repair, and other items along the sidewall.
 However, it’s not unheard of for folks to misuse ladders when unintended situations arise.
-“Nah, I’ll never need to go on the roof,” you think” until a hurricane deposits a tree branch there, or blows off shingles so it’s raining in your bedroom.
+“Nah, I’ll never need to go on the roof,” you think until a hurricane deposits a tree branch there, or blows off shingles, so it’s raining in your bedroom.
 Next thing you know, you’re bouncing up your (undersized) ladder because it’s an emergency.
-If there’s a scintilla of a chance you’ll go topside, my advice is to buy up.
+If there’s a scintilla of a chance you’ll go topside, our advice is to buy up.
 Better to have it and not need it than to need it and not have it.